tong-gg/vue-ledger-assignment/README.md

 Select date and option (income/expense), then type your amount and notes, press save button

 - Table showing data
 this section will you show all your income/expense data, following by date (present day will be default).
 You can observe your data following by date you select!
 DON'T FORGET TO PRESS SEARCH
+``example-data.json contains example data since 19/07 - 28/07 ``

 - Pie chart
 show all your income, and expense in form of chart